Testing Connections to S3

 In most cases the problem is to correctly set the S3 connection variables.

-There are several ways to ensure you get them right:
+There are several ways to ensure you get them right, detailed in the following sections.

 Execute the following sql commands to create a trivial sql table: